-After the third round, a knock-out system is used.
+After the third round, a knockout system is used.
 The matches are defined according to the ranking in the third round.
-The first place plays against the fourth place, for the first semifinal, and the second place plays against the third place, for the second semifinal.
+The first place plays against the fourth place for the first semifinal, and the second place plays against the third place for the second semifinal.
 The winners of these matches will play against each other in the final.
 The losers will play a match to decide who wins the third prize.
-If a knock-out game ends in a tie, two extra halves of 3 minutes are played.
-If these end in a tie as well, a penalty shootout determines the winner.
-In the knock-out matches, the winner will be determined in the following order:
+If a knockout game ends in a tie, two extra halves of 3 minutes are played.
+A penalty shootout determines the winner if these also end in a tie.
+In the knockout matches, the winner will be determined in the following order: